stanford-oval/genie-cloud/README.md

 ## Help the World Connect the Dots

-ThingEngine is the workhorse behind ThingPedia, the open source platform for IoT rules that you can execute anywhere you want.
+ThingEngine is the workhorse behind Thingpedia, the open source platform for IoT rules that you can execute anywhere you want.

 ThingEngine comes in three form: